Kristina01111000/Drws_site/README.md

 - check that contact page works -> it gets sent to administrator email, image + frowarded email to him

-Likert scale best option: wp forms pro, wpforms does not allow users to see the results :( look for other options

-most of them don't allow users to see the results
--> need to tryuquiz to see if it works -> same issue as teh other ones :(

 See if I can change the color of the download button

-he still wants the quiz :( told him he can take care of it

 - Look at the youtube channel for links -> not there, deleted? he is working on it -> still not there
 - is there a contact form on the site? -> wp forms is on the site, but i don't have it set up or anything, does he want a contact form for it?